AI Statistics for Non-Majors

 Lessons covered: CRUD, UI components, state management, event handling, asynchronous, framework-based requests.

-Lessons covered: Improving readability, function extraction, removing duplication, OOP conversion, immutability, performance improvement.
+Lessons covered: Improving readability, function extraction, removing duplication, OOP conversion, immutability, and performance improvement.

-Lessons covered: Unit/integration testing, edge cases, mock/stub, TDD style, coverage expansion.
+Lessons covered: Unit/integration testing, exception cases, mock/stub, TDD style, coverage expansion.

-Core Theme: Automation of comments, API documentation, READMEs, and change logs.
+Key Topics: Automation of comments, API documentation, README, and change history.

-Lessons covered: Function comments, docstring, JSDoc/TSDoc, technical blogs, API documentation, changelog summaries.
+Lessons covered: Function comments, docstring, JSDoc/TSDoc, technical blogs, API documentation, and changelog summaries.

-Key Topic: Automating conversion between languages and frameworks.
+Core Topic: Automation of conversion between languages and frameworks.

 Lessons covered: JS↔TS, Python 2↔3, Java↔Kotlin, jQuery↔React, REST↔GraphQL, SQL↔NoSQL.

-Key Theme: Code interpretation and error detection through AI.
+Key Topic: Code interpretation and error detection through AI.

 Lessons covered: ESLint, PEP8, Prettier, custom rules, semicolon/indentation conventions.

-Lessons covered: Prompt chaining, iterative improvement strategies, collaboration standardization.
+Lessons covered: Prompt chaining, iterative improvement strategies, and collaboration standardization.

 Lessons covered: Dockerfile, Kubernetes manifests, CI/CD pipelines, Terraform/CDK, server configuration files.